Deep Learning Intermediate ⏱ 35 min deep learningneural networksfast.aigradient descentPyTorchReLUJeremy Howardlearning scienceAI education

 Step 8 — Building a Neural Network in a Spreadsheet (Titanic)

-The key preprocessing decisions Howard walks through are worth cataloguing:
+The key preprocessing decisions are worth cataloguing:

 Step 9 — What's Actually Stored in a Trained Model